RaghawKumar/taskflow-flutter-assignment/README.md

 ## Technical decisions and limitations

+- Android is the required and verified target. iOS is optional in the brief and has not been treated as a release target.
-- Project/task mutations are intentionally in-memory for the process lifetime, as permitted by the brief; successful reads are cached for offline display.
+- Project/task/member mutations are intentionally process-local, as permitted by the brief.
+SharedPreferences stores the last successful project/task snapshots for offline display, not a durable transactional database.
 - Registration simulates success and does not create a persistent credential.
 - Mock refresh retains the fixture refresh token but issues a distinct JWT-style simulated access token and renews its 15-minute expiry.
+This demonstrates client session behavior; it does not cryptographically sign or remotely validate a real JWT.
 Tokens are never logged or exposed to widgets.
+- Offline mode supports cached reads and retry, but offline mutations and the optional pending-operation synchronization queue are not implemented.
+- The notification inbox reads assignment-event fixtures and deep-links to related tasks; creating a new assignment does not synthesize a new notification event.
+- Dark mode, responsive/tablet layouts, animations, skeleton loading, accessibility semantics, English/Hindi localization, notifications, cancellation, golden testing, and coverage output are included bonus work.
+Localization covers application-authored UI; fixture content remains in its source language.
-- Notification inbox, biometrics, inactivity timeout, and pending-operation sync are bonus scope and are not included.
+- Biometrics and inactivity timeout are outside the assignment scope and are not implemented.
 - Avatar URLs are not fetched, preserving the no-third-party-network requirement.